Manuel Margot Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is eighth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks 10th in the league.

-- The Reds' 4.95 team ERA ranks 23rd among all league pitching staffs.
+- The Reds have a 5.25 team ERA that ranks 25th across all MLB pitching staffs.

-- The Reds surrender the ninth-fewest home runs in baseball (15 total, 0.9 per game).
+- Reds pitchers combine to give up 19 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- The Reds are sending Lodolo (2-0) out for his fourth start of the season.
-He is 2-0 with a 2.12 ERA and 27 strikeouts through 17 2/3 innings pitched.
+- Stoudt takes the mound for his first start of the season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.